Pre-procedural Coronavirus Testing:

-When faced with surgery, you want to know that the people responsible for your care are highly trained, confident and compassionate professionals.
-Our surgeons practice minimally invasive techniques in our state-of-the-art surgical suites at the Kittredge Surgery Center.
+When faced with surgery, you want to know that the people responsible for your care are highly trained, confident, and compassionate professionals.
+Our surgeons advance your health in our state-of-the-art surgical suites at the Kittredge Surgery Center.

 The surgeons, anesthesiologists, nurses and support staff at Cooley Dickinson Hospital have worked hard to perfect a smooth, coordinated process for performing a range of surgical procedures, right here in Northampton.
 Our goal is to provide you with the safest, most comprehensive care available in a comfortable environment that is close to home.
 Related surgeries (such as a mastectomy and reconstructive breast surgery) can often be performed in a single visit.